 Mineral oil tax is payable on coal.
 A liable coal user is any person liable to pay mineral oil tax on coal.
 They must make monthly returns and payments to Revenue.
 They must keep records equivalent to those for mineral oil traders.

-Mineral oil includes hydrocarbon oil, liquefied petroleum gas, substituted fuel and additives.
-Hydrocarbon oil includes petroleum oil, oil produced from coal, bituminous substance and liquid hydrocarbons.
-It does not include substances that are solid or semisolid at 15 degree Celsius.
+Mineral oil includes hydrocarbon oil, liquefied petroleum gas, substituted fuel, and additives.
+Hydrocarbon oil includes petroleum oil, oil produced from coal, bituminous substances, and liquid hydrocarbons.
+It does not include substances that are solid or semisolid at 15 degrees Celsius.

-A carbon charge is applicable to petrol aviation gasoline and heavy oil used as propellant for air navigation or private pleasure navigation.
+A carbon charge applies to petrol, aviation gasoline, and heavy oil used as propellant for air navigation or private pleasure navigation.
 This was extended in 2010.
-Mineral oil tax does not apply to coal as of 2010.
+As of 2010, the mineral oil tax does not apply to coal.

 Horticultural users are entitled to a partial reduced rate.

 There are a range of offences for breaches of the legislation and controls.
-There are particular controls on marked diesel which is charged at lower rate.
+There are particular controls on marked diesel, which is charged at a lower rate.

 Duties are paid under licences granted by the revenue under the legislation.
 This is a flat rate registration charge and is additional for the substantive tax obligation.